jabney/regex-extract-loader/README.md

     ]
   ]
 ```

+By default the entire match object is returned in the list, which includes the entire input.
+With the `match` and/or `project` options this can be pared down or transformed.
+See [Using match](#using-match) and [Using project](#using-project) below for details.

 ## Typescript
 Using `import` instead of `require` may cause issues when using Typescript to import text files.
 In this case, include a `declarations.d.ts` file in your project: